hannahchan/Scaffold.Service/Scaffold/Docs/CodeReviewGuide.md

 ### Living Document

+The code review guide

+As reviewers use this guide, they may find situation or scenario for which the guide does not cover.
+The code review guide is not intended to be a static document.

 - The Code Review Guide is a living document and is intended to be updated by the development team overtime to optimise their workflow
 - Language and framework agnostic